 \section{Quantum phases and local unitary transformations}

 Quantum phase and phase transitions are usually discussed in terms of the Hamiltonian of the system.
 For example for gapped quantum systems at zero temperature, two systems are in the same phase if and only if their Hamiltonians can be connected smoothly without closing gap.
-In fact, gapped quantum phases at zero temperature can be equally well studied in terms of their ground states.
+On the other hand, gapped quantum phases at zero temperature can be equally well studied in terms of their ground states.
 In this section, we describe how to determine the phase relation between two systems from their ground states.

 In the following we may say that a quantum state $\ket{\psi}$ is gapped.
 Note that when we say so, we are always assuming that there exists a gapped Hamiltonian which has the state as its ground state.
 There can be multiple Hamiltonians satisfying this requirement, but their difference is not important, as their zero temperature property is completely determined by $\ket{\psi}$.